sai21gajula/Travel_agent_planner/README.md

 pinned: false
 python_version: "3.11"
 ---
+link to live demo: https://huggingface.co/spaces/bharath21gaju/Ai-Travel-Planner.
+You can access the report genrated in report and evalaution pipleine evaluation json files for each of the query.
 # Travel Agent Crew with LangChain Tools

 A comprehensive AI-powered travel planning system using CrewAI with Gemini and Groq LLMs, enhanced with specialized LangChain tools for weather, attractions, dining, and more.